 Andrea Spehar is associate professor in political science and director of Centre on Global Migration (CGM) at the University of Gothenburg, Sweden.
 Her fields of interest comprise migration and gender policy development in Europe.
 Her work has appeared, among others, in the Journal of European Public Policy, Comparative European Politics, Journal of Women, Politics & Policy, Eastern European Politics & Societies and International Feminist Journal of Politics.

-Professor Anna Triandafyllidou
+Prof. Anna Triandafyllidou

 Ryerson University, Toronto